How Long Do I Have To Dispute Charges On My Credit Card?

 As most banks now have online banking and mobile banking platforms, it is now more convenient than ever to dispute credit card charges.
 Many banks and credit card issuers now allow you to submit disputes online.

 Whether or not a credit card issuer will eventually accept a dispute following the 60-day period, you should always examine your statements closely for unauthorized charges, and file a dispute as quickly as possible.
 Keep in mind you can file disputes for several reasons, including:

 - Mathematical errors

-- Charges without the correct date or price.
+- Charges with the incorrect date or price

 In addition, there is another tactic you could try in order to preclude the need to file a dispute in the first place.
 Credit card users should always try to contact the merchant first and make a good faith effort to resolve the dispute directly.
 In many cases, merchants that have made an inadvertent error will go out of their way to resolve the matter and retain you as a customer.
 If not, it often helps to notify the merchant that you intend to file a credit card dispute if it is unable to satisfy you.
 Credit card disputes can be surprisingly costly for merchants, and most will do whatever possible to avoid incurring a dispute with their credit card processor.
 Therefore, the threat of a dispute, often called a chargeback, is sometimes enough to motivate a merchant to do the right thing.